nicholaseager/nicholaseager.github.io/_pages/about.md

 ## Interested?

-I'd love to chat about photography tips, traveling, ordering custom prints, or media inquiries. <a href="{{ "/contact" | relative_url }}">Contact</a> me and I'll get back to you as soon as I can!
+I'd love to chat about photography tips, traveling, ordering custom prints, licensing, or media inquiries. <a href="{{ "/contact" | relative_url }}">Contact</a> me and I'll get back to you as soon as I can!